Real-time data insight and foresight with analytics: a case study for a large cellular network provider

 Does a cellular network company need a real-time data solution?

-The short answer: we think yes.
+The short answer: we think yes!

 The long answer: we have prepared a dedicated post to answer this question based on our recent experience building an analytics system for an Asian cellular network provider.